English and Journalism

-Tang's major areas of research are First Amendment, freedom of information, media law and policy, freedom of information, international journalism and global media studies.
+Tang's major areas of research are First Amendment, freedom of information, media law and policy, international journalism, global media studies, Chinese press and politics.
 Since 2011, Tang has presented more than 10 peer-reviewed papers to various divisions of AEJMC, AEJMC Southeast Colloquium, ICA and NCA annual conventions.
 He was an invited panelist at the 2014 AAS (Association for Asia Studies)-in-Asia Singapore Conference.
-His articles appear in academic journals such as Journal of Modern Communication (in Chinese), Chinese Journal of Communication, and tripleC-Cognition, Communication, Co-operation.
+His articles appear in many peer-reviewed journals such as Journal of Information Policy, Journal of Modern Communication, Chinese Journal of Communication, and tripleC: Communication, Capitalism & Critique.